hackforla/admin-accomplishments/.github/ISSUE_TEMPLATE/create-accomplishment-epic-for-your-project-or-cop.md

       - [ ] project management (if you don't have org requirements)
 - Link the issue to this epic
    - [ ] add the issue number to resource 2.02.01
-- put the issue you just created in the prioritized backlog
 - Put the issue you just created in the prioritized backlog
    - [ ] Place in the prioritized backlog.
 Issues with time sensitive labels jump the queue, and are prioritized with other time sensitive issues
 - Let the Admin team know that you are finished creating this epic and the child issue
    - [ ] Add a `ready for prioritization` label to this issue

 #### work on the issue
 - [ ] once the issue has drafts or questions for PM CoP then do the rest of the steps